Photography Over Time: From Camera Obscura to Digital Mastery

 As the DSLR really began to take off in the 90s and early 00s, the competition between camera companies heated up.
 Kodak, who hadn’t really embraced the digital revolution, fell behind to the likes of Olympus and Pentax.

 In 2008, the first DSLR to be able to capture HD videos was sold and since then manufacturers have pretty much added this feature as standard to DSLRs.
+While the mirrorless camera now threatens the DSLR (with smartphone cameras not far behind), the industry standard has held of the on thwart of attackers for some years now.

 The progress and development of cameras over the first 100 years of their lives had turned photography into an everyday activity for everyone.